jdchart/mmma/docs/region_units.md

 Similarly, `x`, `y`, `width` or `height` could be in pixels, cm or km, `path` could be a list of pixel coordinates, or a list of real world coordinates.
 Each region has a set of attributes that you can set, and a `time_unit` and `space_unit` attribute that sets the unit.

+## Video time units.
+Note that when referencing the frames for a video file, this will correspond to the video frames, not the audio frames!

 ## Region attributes
 - `start`: the beginning of a span of time.
 - `end`: the end of a span of time.